-- The sub-category #1A Sustainable covers environmentally and socially sustainable investments. - The sub-category #1B Other E/S characteristics covers investments aligned with the environemental or social characteristics that do not qualify as sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- The sub-category #1A Sustainable covers environmentally and socially sustainable investments. - The sub-category #1B Other E/S characteristics covers investments aligned with the environemental or social characteristics that do not qualify as sustainable investments.

+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
 Derivatives are not used to attain the promoted environmental and/or social characteristics promoted by the Fund.
 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?16
+Not applicable.
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?
+Yes: In fossil gas In nuclear energy X No

-Yes:

-In fossil gas In nuclear energ

-X No

-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.

-16 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
+&lt;sup>15 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.

 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are economic activities for which lowcarbon alternatives are not yet available and that have greenhouse gas emission levels corresponding to the
+Transitional activities are economic activities for which low-carbon alternatives are not yet available and that have greenhouse gas emission levels corresponding to the best performance.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+\For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are sustainable investments with account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph
+\\As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph